RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/19-PSA.md

 <sup>5</sup> Let them be as chaff before the wind: and let the angel of the LORD chase [them].
 <sup>6</sup> Let their way be dark and slippery: and let the angel of the LORD persecute them.
 <sup>7</sup> For without cause have they hid for me their net [in] a pit, [which] without cause they have digged for my soul.
-<sup>8</sup> Let destruction come upon him at unawares ; and let his net that he hath hid catch himself: into that very destruction let him fall.
+<sup>8</sup> Let destruction come upon him at unawares; and let his net that he hath hid catch himself: into that very destruction let him fall.
 <sup>9</sup> And my soul shall be joyful in the LORD: it shall rejoice in his salvation.
 <sup>10</sup> All my bones shall say, LORD, who [is] like unto thee, which deliverest the poor from him that is too strong for him, yea, the poor and the needy from him that spoileth him?
 <sup>11</sup> False witnesses did rise up; they laid to my charge [things] that I knew not.